Jim Kilburn

 James Maurice Kilburn (8 July 1909 – 28 August 1993) was a British sports journalist who wrote for the Yorkshire Post between 1934 and 1976.
 Well-regarded for the style of his writing and his refusal to write about off-field events, Kilburn wrote primarily about Yorkshire County Cricket Club.
 After a brief career in teaching, and having spent time in Finland, Kilburn was appointed cricket correspondent at the Yorkshire Post after impressing the editor with his writing.
 A serious man, he had an unusual way of writing his reports, but his editors refused to change his copy, so highly did they value his impact.

 Early life and career

-Kilburn was born in Sheffield in 1909, and attended Holgate Grammar School in Barnsley, before completing a degree in economics at the university there.
+Kilburn was born in Sheffield in 1909, and attended Holgate Grammar School in Barnsley before completing a degree in economics at the University of Sheffield.
 From an early age, he showed interest in cricket; as a boy he received coaching from former Yorkshire cricketer George Hirst at Scarborough, and played for Barnsley in Yorkshire Council matches and for Bradford in the Bradford League.
 Bowling fast-paced off spin, Kilburn was successful enough with bat and ball to win medals for Bradford and have his achievements reported in the press.
 He worked briefly as a teacher in a Harrogate preparatory school.
 While in Bradford, he met the vice-consul for Finland; as a result, he went to live in Finland for a year.